lucianmol/ng-wp-api/README.md

 # ng-wp-api

 This library consists of Angular services wrapped around Wordpress endpoints, built with simplicity, ease of use and extensibility in mind.

-**Last updated:** 20.07.2018
+**Last updated:** 06.11.2018

 ## About

 The project was created due to my need of creating a wordpress powered website with an Angular 6 frontend and not finding any simple to use or up to date library to satisfy my needs.
-The library does not offer **yet** services for all the endpoints exposed by Wordpress, but it is under *active development* and my top priorities are adding new services and  tests for existing ones.
+The library does not offer **yet** services for all the endpoints exposed by Wordpress, but it is under _active development_ and my top priorities are adding new services and tests for existing ones.
 If you appreciate this project please contribute with code, documentation or simply share it with others!

 ## Prerequisites